tcreech/unisonbox/README.md

 be useful as a starting point for others who want to set up something similar.
 You will probably have to change each file in this repository a bit in order to get things up and running.

+*All* of the heavy lifting is done by the excellent Unison File Synchronizer from the UPenn. (www.cis.upenn.edu/~bcpierce/unison/)

 Installation
 ------------